fuatakgun/eufy_security/README.md

 ![image](https://user-images.githubusercontent.com/11085566/210082270-4de06bbe-0d10-4dde-9fd3-cb12d6758b67.png)

 ## Setting up your dashboard for camera

-Native Home Assistant streaming is fairly slow, so you are highly adviced to install WebRTC integration from HACS.
+Native Home Assistant streaming is fairly slow (maybe not?), so you are highly adviced to install WebRTC integration from HACS.

 Below code will show camera picture while camera is not streaming and webrtc card while camera is streaming (conditional cards).
 Please replace `camera.entrance` with your camera entity name.

 ```